sapuglha/remarks-client/README.md

 This project demonstrates a simple approach to save Comments and Annotations into a remote server.

+- Developed using Android Studio 2.2 preview 5.

 ## Comment and Annotation classes

 These value classes use [AutoValue](https://github.com/google/auto/tree/master/value), they have less code without the need to worry about toString(), equals(), hashCode().